mspnp/performance-optimization/MonolithicPersistence/docs/MonolithicPersistence.md

 3. Identify the use of the data stores that are accessed during periods of poor performance.

-4. Capture the low-level telemetry data for these stores at these times.
+4. Examine the telemetry data for these stores at these times.

-5. Identify contended data storage resources.

-6. For each contended resource, examine how it is used.
+5. Identify contended data storage resources and review the source code to examine how they are used.

 The following sections apply these steps to the sample application described earlier.